cobwebkanamachi/MecrispForth_LCD-experiment/README.md

 Voila, you would see strings on LCD!

 Notice on https://github.com/SvenMb/MecrispForth_LCD
-if you use same LCD i used (https://akizukidenshi.com/catalog/g/g100038/), original wiring changed 1 point.
+if you use same LCD i used (https://akizukidenshi.com/catalog/g/g100038/), original wiring changed at one point only.
 LCD's R/W pin (pin is 5) would be connect to GND.
 If you did not this, LCD display nothing.

 Enjoy!